Potential Client: American University Center for Teaching, Research and Learning (CTRL)

 • The process of revealing the complete story enhances the gamification and entertaining experience

-• Customize and Experience: the users could customize their own characters and the game will be designed from the users’ perspectives which allows the users to be in the story.
+The users could customize their own characters and the game will be designed from the users’ perspectives which allows the users to be in the story.

-• Snap and Save: save a moment that includes cultural difference (the learning point) to the photo album and revisit later to read more about the “culture behind the scene”.
+Save a moment that includes cultural difference (the learning point) to the photo album and revisit later to read more about the “culture behind the scene”.

-• Watch the Clip: an option for the users to watch a video clip and immerse in the culture more directly.
+an option for the users to watch a video clip and immerse in the culture more directly.

-The story: "Travel" to the East
+"Travel" to the East

 This is a sample story flow for The East.
 The user is a character with a western cultural background.
 Now the user is going to experience the Chinese cultures in the academic setting as an exchange student at Chinese boarding high school for one semester.

-Prototype: First day of class at the Chinese boarding school
+First day of class at the Chinese boarding school

 This is a prototype walkthrough of a sample story chapter for a user with a western background.
 Chapter 3 (First Day) is the journey of Daniel's (the user) morning on the first day of class at the Chinese boarding school.